|

 performing the exercises you do not use any specific

-equipment.
 Instead you simply exercise using body

 weight to provide the necessary resistance in order to build